Elehiggle/ChatGPTMattermostChatbot/README.md

 ## Features

 - Responds to messages mentioning "@chatbot" (or rather the chatbot's username) or direct messages
-- Extracts text content from links shared in the messages
+- Extracts text content from links shared in the messages.
+Also supports FlareSolverr to bypass Javascript/CAPTCHA restrictions
 - Supports DALL-E-3 image generation
 - Supports the **Vision API** for describing images provided as URLs within the chat message
 - Gets transcripts of YouTube videos for easy tl;dw summarizations